 China's national legislature, the Standing Committee of the

-National People's Congress (NPC), on Friday voted to adopt an
+National People's Congress (NPC), on Friday voted to ratify an

-the procedures and costs of extradition, rules for exception,
+clauses, the procedures and costs of extradition, and the

 Since 1993, China has signed extradition treaties with more than

-20 countries, including Thailand, Laos, Belarus and South
+20 countries, including Spain, Thailand, Laos, Belarus and South

 (Xinhua News Agency April 28, 2007)